 The rule has another effect: making people more fearful.
 Because the Trump administration has signaled that it intends to penalize immigrant communities for seeking help when they need it, immigrants may be more afraid to use benefits — even ones that don’t jeopardize their immigration status.
 Soon after the administration proposed the policy change last year, local service providers in multiple states reported decreases in enrollment in public programs.

 It's important to note that the new rule does not impact all immigrants or apply in every case.
 The test doesn't look at benefits used by an immigrant's family members or benefits used before the date of implementation.
 It also doesn't apply to asylum seekers, refugees, "special immigrant juveniles," and others with certain statuses.
 For more on whether the rule applies to a particular case, check out this fact sheet from the Protecting Immigrant Families campaign.

-You can get involved by asking your member of Congress to take a stand against this regulation.
 Rep. Judy Chu has introduced legislation that would keep funds from being used to enforce this rule: No Funds for Public Charge Act of 2019 (H.R.
 3222).
+While we wait for a final ruling from the lower courts, you can get involved by asking your member of Congress to take a stand against this regulation.

 As immigrants continue to face attacks on their lives and livelihoods, it’s critical that we continue to call for humane policies that respect the rights and dignity of all people.
 This change is yet another attack on our communities, one that’s intended to disrupt lives and further reduce legal immigration.
 We must continue to demand that Congress refuse to fund this cruel system and instead defund hate.